LibertyAces/BitSwanPump/doc/source/examples/connectionES/connectionES.rst

 Prerequisites
 ^^^^^^^^^^^^^

+You can access ElasticSearch only if you have ElasticSearch already installed on your server or you can try to install it locally with this tutorial :ref:`dockercompose`.

 The process of taking data from Elastic Search index is simple, you will need few things.

 What you will need: